rexgarland/markdown-plan/README.md

 All of these things make planning more transparent and flexible to change.

+See the [desktop app](https://rexgarland.github.io/SimplePlanner/) for a friendly user experience.

 ## Examples

 Visualizing a markdown plan as a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of tasks ([demo](https://rexgarland.dev/app/markdown-plan)):